 - Malware Command Control Activity

-- Information leakage/data retrieval - successful SQL injection that is returning data
+- Data exposure or exfiltration, such as a successful SQL injection that is returning tables of data

 - Successful worm propagation

-- Post-compromise activity - outbound remote shell cmds, attack tool downloads, etc.
+- Post-compromise activity (outbound remote shell commands, attack tool downloads, etc.)

 Required Security Contact Information